qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

   depending on the latitude at which the calculation is done.
   This setting helps you define the area you want the calculation to be taken from:

-  * :guilabel:`Average top, middle and bottom Scales`
+  * :guilabel:`Average top, middle and bottom scales`
   * :guilabel:`Calculate along top of map`
   * :guilabel:`Calculate along middle of map` (the default)
   * :guilabel:`Calculate along bottom of map`